AndrewGertig/ArduinoPusherClient/README.md

 ### Triggering Events

 ```
-client.triggerEvent("my-event", "some data about my-event");
+client.triggerEvent("client-my-event", "some data about my-event");
 ```

+Pusher requires you to turn on client triggered events and prefix these events with "client-".

 ### Binding to Events